FAO AGRIS Open Data Set (ODS)

 Why Open Data Matters in Agriculture

 Open data can transform agriculture by breaking down information silos and enabling stakeholders like smallholder farmers to multinational agribusinesses, to make faster, more informed decisions.
+By fostering transparency and accessibility, FAO AGRIS ODS also ensures that the benefits of agricultural innovation reach a wider range of stakeholders, including underserved communities.
 When datasets are openly licensed and machine-readable, users can combine, for example, climate models with soil health records to design climate-resilient cropping systems, or policymakers can overlay pest-outbreak data with distribution networks to preempt food shortages.
 Open data also democratizes knowledge: extension officers in remote regions can download localized best-practice guides straight from a global repository and use them offline.